Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Abstract

 \section{Abstract}

-Learning-to-learn \--- using optimization algorithms to learn a new optimizer \--- has successfully trained efficient optimizers in practice.
-This approach relies on meta-gradient descent on a meta-objective based on the trajectory that the optimizer generates.
-However, there were few theoretical guarantees on how to avoid meta-gradient explosion/vanishing problems, or how to train an optimizer with good generalization performance.
-In this paper we study the learning-to-learn approach on a simple problem of tuning the step size for quadratic loss.
-Our results show that although there is a way to design the meta-objective so that the meta-gradient remain polynomially bounded, computing the meta-gradient directly using backpropagation leads to numerical issues that look similar to gradient explosion/vanishing problems.
-We also characterize when it is necessary to compute the meta-objective on a separate validation set instead of the original training set.
+Choosing the right parameters for optimization algorithms is often the key to their success in practice.
+Solving this problem using a learning-to-learn approach---using meta-gradient descent on a meta-objective based on the trajectory that the optimizer generates---was recently shown to be effective.
+However, the meta-optimization problem is difficult.
+In particular, the meta-gradient can often explode/vanish, and the learned optimizer may not have good generalization performance if the meta-objective is not chosen carefully.
+In this paper we give meta-optimization guarantees for the learning-to-learn approach on a simple problem of tuning the step size for quadratic loss.
+Our results show that the na\"ive objective suffers from meta-gradient explosion/vanishing problem.
+Although there is a way to design the meta-objective so that the meta-gradient remains polynomially bounded, computing the meta-gradient directly using backpropagation leads to numerical issues.
+We also characterize when it is necessary to compute the meta-objective on a separate validation set to ensure the generalization performance of the learned optimizer.
 Finally, we verify our results empirically and show that a similar phenomenon appears even for more complicated learned optimizers parametrized by neural networks.